wdimmy/DatalogMTL_Practical_Reasoning/README.md

 name(ID8,ID9)
 ......
 ```
-and **./output/statistics.txt**  containing the statistics information
+and **./output/statistics.txt** contains the statistics information
-about the converted datalog-like data in the form of
+about the converted facts, for example,
 ```
 worksFor:540
 ResearchGroup:224